 Post photo session, we had one more round of yummy breakfast at the inn, packed our bags and said our goodbyes to humans, kitties, hens and goats and drove off to Morse Farm.
 Morse Farm is a fun little place with tons of maple syrup loaded products and the world famous maple creemee, Vermont speak for soft serve infused with maple syrup.
 Fun fact: this awesome creemee is listed in the top 75 quintessential American eats.
 After gobbling down the creemee, which was a slice of instant melt heaven, and touring the gift shop, we were off to our next destination, i.e. Vermont’s poster child of an idyllic village, Woodstock.
 True to the recommendation, Woodstock indeed turned out to be a charming little hamlet with some cute boutiques and cafes to nosh.
 We had sandwiches and local cider at Mon Vert cafe, which had a beautiful patio to sit and enjoy lunch.

 The last stop before we returned to Smart Suites, South Burlington, for the night was the most anticipated Norman Rockwell museum at Rutland.
 The museum is in a small building literally in the middle of nowhere and showcases the artists work (about 3000 of them) from 1920s all the way to 1978, when he passed away.
 The joy of watching rows and rows of his art on several magazine covers, the most notable being the Saturday Evening Post and the beauty, skill and painstaking detail of each of his creations left us completely in awe.
 My personal favorite (see below) was a little boy snuggled with his dog in a warm blanket, an advertisement piece.
 I have been to several museums all over the world, but there was indeed something special about this tiny abode filled with curated art work (original and prints) that will always find a special place in my heart.
 Much like Mr. Rockwell’s body of work, which was considered more of a commercial artist’s work and a picture rather than a painting for the elitists to be showcased in museums, but neverthless caught the fancy of millions who loved his art as it captured Americana in a way no one else could, this museum too symbolizes that rugged simplistic attitude embodied in his work minus the ornateness that you see at other places.
-Highly recommended for the art lover in you if you ever visit Vermont to catch Vermont fall foliage or in any other season or any other reason.
+Highly recommended for the art lover to squeeze this in your Vermont Fall Foliage drives itinerary.

 On our drive back to South Burlington, two things happened: